idham099/Demoblaze-playwright/README.md

 Following is a list of test scenarios implemented in this framework, covering validation of core functionality (*Happy Path*) and error handling (*Negative Path*).

-### 1. Registrasi & Login (Identity)
+### 1. Registration & Login (Identity)
-* **Positif:**
+* **Positive:**
-    * Berhasil mendaftar akun baru dengan username unik (menggunakan generator otomatis).
+    * Successfully register a new account with a unique username (using the automatic generator).
-    * Berhasil login dengan kredensial valid dan verifikasi nama profil di menu navigasi.
+    * Successfully log in with valid credentials and verify the profile name in the navigation menu.
-    * Berhasil logout dan memastikan sesi pengguna telah berakhir.
+    * Successfully log out and confirm the user session has ended.
-* **Negatif:**
+* **Negative:**
-    * Gagal daftar akun jika username sudah terpakai (Alert: "This user already exist.").
+    * Account registration fails if the username is already in use (Alert: "This user already exists.").
-    * Gagal login jika password salah atau username tidak ditemukan (Alert: "Wrong password.").
+    * Login fails if the password is incorrect or the username cannot be found (Alert: "Wrong password.").

 ### 2. Manajemen Produk & Keranjang (Cart)
 * **Positif:**